nothehecat/master-algorithms-rs/the_rust_language/README.md

 }
 ```

-* each operator (like `+=`) corresponds to a trait, which is like an abstract interface that must be implemented for each concrete type.
+* each operator (like `+=`) corresponds to a trait, like an abstract interface that must be implemented for each concrete type.

 <br>